orx/orx/README.md

 - Touch/MultiTouch-based mouse plugin for iOS and Android
 - Accelerometer-based joystick plugin for iOS and Android

+If the headless variants of the embedded versions are requested, dummy plugins will be used for the display, joystick, mouse, keyboard and soundsystem plugins.
+The render & physics plugins will be the same as the ones used for the non-headless versions.

 All the 11 basic and advanced official tutorials are shipped with the dev packages, including precompiled release binaries.

 Some tools (precompiled binaries only) are also shipped with the dev packages: